Tyverion/Addons/README.md

           Debuffed will track multiple targets and identify them as "Vampire Leech A" "Vampire Leech B" etc. Up to 15.

           By default I have the setting "trusted" enabled.

-This will enable a party chat when a debuff drops from the above mob identifier.
+          This will enable a party chat when a debuff drops from the above mob identifier and

+          remove that debuff from anyone else that has this version of debuffed loaded.

           You only get a list of active debuffs on the mob you're currently targeting unless you use the command